 It might have had something to do with the fact that our youngest was up for FOUR HOURS in the middle of the night, the night before.
 Now that I think about it, yes, that’s why.
 We were all pretty tired by the time we started this recipe.
 But, we were also all in good spirits, so we went ahead and made candy bark with the kids.
 We promised we would do it, and my three-year-old was not going to forget!

 Candy bark is pretty easy to make and there are lots of beautiful recipes floating around the internet.
 Ours didn’t come out looking magazine worthy, but we are happy with it.
 Foods you make with your kids aren’t meant to be perfect.
 In fact, you can usually tell if someone let there kids help, because it has those sweet extra touches.
 Like thumb prints in the bark.
 My 1-year-old stuck her entire hand in the bark when we weren’t looking.
 I guess you could say it was an added sensory activity. 😉

 Start with a small pot water.
 Bring it to a boil and then turn off the heat.
-Place a metal bowl or ceramic bowl over the pot and add the chocolate, stirring until the chocolate is completely melted.
+Place a metal bowl or ceramic bowl over the pot and add the white chocolate, stirring until the chocolate is completely melted.
 This is the perfect job for a child.
 We let both kids take turns stirring the chocolate.